pgxn/pgxn-manager/README.md

 Running a Proxy Server
 ----------------------

-PGXN::Manager used to be two apps in one, so for historical reasons runs under /auth/.
-A nice way to present this as the core URL for a domain, use a reverse proxy server.
-Here's how to do that.
+Here's how to run PGXN::Manager behind a reverse proxy server:

 *   Get or create an SSL certificate and install it in your system.